+Student aid will only be awarded based on LCN credit hours.
+When packaging awards no “concurrent” enrollment with another school will be considered.
 Most federal and state financial aid is awarded on the basis of demonstrated financial need.
 The formula used to determine who has need and who does not is:

-- Student Budget - Expected Family Contribution = Financial Need
+Student Budget - Expected Family Contribution = Financial Need

 Student Budget is the cost of attending college (tuition, fees, transportation, books, supplies, etc.).
 Expected Family Contribution is taken from the student's Student Aid Report (SAR).

 Financial Need is the maximum dollar amount of aid from the various sources for which the student is eligible.

-You will not necessarily receive financial assistance up to the maximum dollar amount for which you maybe eligible and your total aid "package" may not meet your Cost of Attendance.
+You will not necessarily receive financial assistance up to the maximum dollar amount for which you may be eligible and your total aid "package" may not meet your Cost of Attendance.

 The various sources of aid have maximum award amounts and may be further affected by limitations in the availability of funds.
 Loans may be available if grant aid is insufficient.
 Please inquire at the financial aid office if you need additional funding.

 Note: The verification process is not related in any way to the due date of the student’s semester billing.
+In order to apply student aid funding towards direct educational costs the verification process must be completed and determined accurate and student eligibility determined prior to the billing due date.
 It is the student’s responsibility to pay their bill by the billing due date to avoid being dropped from classes due to nonpayment.
-In order to apply student aid funding towards direct educational costs the verification process must be completed and determined accurate and student eligibility determined prior to the billing due date.

 Applicants answers to certain questions will determine whether they are considered on the Free Application for Federal Student Aid (FAFSA) to be "dependent" (still part of a parent's family unit) or whether they are "independent" (have formed their own family unit).
 Students are classified according to family unit because federal student aid programs are based on the idea that students, and their parents or spouses (if applicable), have the primary responsibility for paying for their post-secondary education.
 To be considered "independent," at least one of the following must apply to the student:

-- is a veteran of the U.S. Armed Forces
+is a veteran of the U.S. Armed Forces

-- is an orphan or ward of the court until age 18
+is an orphan or ward of the court until age 18

-- is married has children (for whom they provide over 50% of support)
+is married/has children (for whom they provide over 50% of support)

-The Department of Education mandates that unearned federal financial aid funds are returned to the specific programs if a student withdraws from a semester.
-The amount of the refund is determined by the days of the semester that the student was in attendance verses the remaining days (after withdrawal) until the semester ends.
+Withdrawal refund policy for student financial aid funds will be in compliance with regulations for Return of Funds of Title IV awards (Requirements of 34 CFR 668.22).
+The Department of Education mandates that unearned federal financial aid funds are returned to the specific program if a student withdraws from all coursework in a semester.
+The amount of the refund is determined by the days of the semester that the student was in attendance versus the remaining days (after withdrawal) until the semester ends.